JuliaPackageComparisons/JuliaPackageComparisons.github.io/config.md

 -->
 @def title = "Julia Package Comparisons"
 +++
-author = "The Julia Comunity"
-mintoclevel = 2
+author = "The Julia Community" mintoclevel = 2

 # Add here files or directories that should be ignored by Franklin, otherwise